pglombardo/pglombardo.github.io/_drafts/2022-03-04-Things-Robotic-Companies-Should-Never-Do.md

 Youtube videos

-Promises
+Make ridiculous Promises

+don't use phrases such as:
-The world will never be the same
+"The world will never be the same"
-The possibilities are endless
+"The possibilities are endless"

-Claims
+Common Claims that most often turn out to be false or never materialized just because of the unrealistic nature

 Improve healthcare, entertain your family, bring new jobs, opportunities